-Preface 6

-A breakthrough of monitoring energy storage at work using optical fibers 7

-Optical fibers that can sense the materials around them 8

-A sensor that doesn't disturb the light 9

-Spatial and temporal detection 10

-Researchers develop first-of-its-kind optic isolator .
-11 Scientists develop unique trap for light .13 Controlling photons with a photon .14 The photoelectric effect in stereo .
-15 Core electron topologies in chemical bonding .
-16 New optical sensor can determine if molecules are left or right 'handed' .
-17 Tiny defects in semiconductors created 'speed bumps' for electrons-researchers cleared the path .
-19 How to measure quantum behaviour in nanocrystals .21 Caught in a trap .
-21 "That's pretty tricky" .
-22 Detecting the birth and death of a phonon .
-22 Sustainable solvent platform for photon upconversion increases solar utilization efficiency 23 Graphene single photon detectors .
-25 Engineers develop key mathematical formula for driving quantum experiments .
-25 New tool for characterizing quantum simulators .
-26 A collaborative effort .
-27 More efficient measurements .
-27 New gold standard .
-28 Flip-flop qubits: Radical new quantum computing design invented .
-28 New quantum memory device small enough to fit on a chip .
-30 How to store data on magnets the size of a single atom .
-31 The quest for atomic magnets .
-32 Raising the temperature .
-32 Future uses .
-33 Optical control of magnetic memory-New insights into fundamental mechanisms .
-33 Making precise measurements in tiny laser spots .
-33 The crucial thing occurs in the boundary ring .
-34 Surprising influence of the layer thickness .
-34
+Preface 6 Nanoparticles may have bigger impact on the environment than previously thought.
+7 Proof-of-concept technique makes nanoparticles attractive for new medications 9 High-resolution imaging of nanoparticle surface structures is now possible 11 A breakthrough of monitoring energy storage at work using optical fibers 12 Optical fibers that can sense the materials around them 14 A sensor that doesn't disturb the light 15 Spatial and temporal detection 16 Researchers develop first-of-its-kind optic isolator 17 Scientists develop unique trap for light 19 Controlling photons with a photon 20 The photoelectric effect in stereo 21 Core electron topologies in chemical bonding 22 New optical sensor can determine if molecules are left or right 'handed' 23 Tiny defects in semiconductors created 'speed bumps' for electrons-researchers cleared the path 25 How to measure quantum behaviour in nanocrystals 27 Caught in a trap 27 "That's pretty tricky" 28 Detecting the birth and death of a phonon 28 Sustainable solvent platform for photon upconversion increases solar utilization efficiency 29 Graphene single photon detectors 31 Engineers develop key mathematical formula for driving quantum experiments 31 New tool for characterizing quantum simulators 32 A collaborative effort 33

-Photosensitive perovskites change shape when exposed to light Conformal metasurface coating eliminates crosstalk and shrinks waveguides A nano-roundabout for light Signal processing using light instead of electronics Two glass fibers and a bottle for light 37 Researchers create hidden images with commercial inkjet printers For the first time, magnets are be made with a 3-D printer 40 Designed on a computer 40 Tiny magnetic particles in the polymer matrix 41 A whole world of new possibilities 41 New method to make permanent magnets more stable over time 41 New method for generating superstrong magnetic fields 42 Inverse spin Hall effect: A new way to get electricity from magnetism 43 A new way to get electricity from magnetism 43 From spin current to electric current 44 New electron spin secrets revealed: Discovery of a novel link between magnetism electricity Simple Experiment Uniformly accelerated electrons of the steady current Magnetic effect of the decreasing U electric potential The work done on the charge and the Hamilton Principle The Magnetic Vector Potential 49 The Constant Force of the Magnetic Vector Potential 50 Electromagnetic four-potential 50 Magnetic induction Lorentz transformation of the Special Relativity 51 Heisenberg Uncertainty Relation Wave - Particle Duality Atomic model Fermions' spin
+More efficient measurements .
+33 New gold standard .
+34 Flip-flop qubits: Radical new quantum computing design invented .
+34 New quantum memory device small enough to fit on a chip .
+36 How to store data on magnets the size of a single atom .
+37 The quest for atomic magnets .
+38 Raising the temperature .
+38 Future uses .
+39 Optical control of magnetic memory-New insights into fundamental mechanisms .
+39 Making precise measurements in tiny laser spots .
+39 The crucial thing occurs in the boundary ring .
+40 Surprising influence of the layer thickness .
+40 Photosensitive perovskites change shape when exposed to light .
+40 Conformal metasurface coating eliminates crosstalk and shrinks waveguides .
+41 A nano-roundabout for light .
+42 Signal processing using light instead of electronics .
+43 Two glass fibers and a bottle for light .
+43 Researchers create hidden images with commercial inkjet printers .
+44 For the first time, magnets are be made with a 3-D printer .
+46 Designed on a computer .
+46 Tiny magnetic particles in the polymer matrix .
+47 A whole world of new possibilities .
+47 New method to make permanent magnets more stable over time .
+47 New method for generating superstrong magnetic fields .
+48 Inverse spin Hall effect: A new way to get electricity from magnetism .
+49 A new way to get electricity from magnetism .
+49 From spin current to electric current .
+50 New electron spin secrets revealed: Discovery of a novel link between magnetism and electricity

+Simple Experiment 52

+Uniformly accelerated electrons of the steady current 52

+Magnetic effect of the decreasing U electric potential 53

+The work done on the charge and the Hamilton Principle 55

+The Magnetic Vector Potential 55

+The Constant Force of the Magnetic Vector Potential 56

+Electromagnetic four-potential 56

+Magnetic induction 56

+Lorentz transformation of the Special Relativity 57

+Heisenberg Uncertainty Relation 58

+Wave - Particle Duality 58

+Atomic model 58

+Fermions' spin 59

-Fine structure constant 53
+Fine structure constant 59

-Planck Distribution Law 54
+Planck Distribution Law 60

-Electromagnetic inertia and Gravitational attraction 54
+Electromagnetic inertia and Gravitational attraction 60

-Conclusions 55
+Conclusions 61

-References 56
+Deferences 60